dispatchrun/timecraft/README.md

 $ go install github.com/stealthrocket/timecraft
 ```
 For a more detailed section on other ways to install and configure **Timecraft**,
-see [Installing Timecraft][installing] and [Configuring Timecraft][configuring].
+see [Installing][installing] and [Configuring][configuring].

 **Timecraft** can execute applications compiled to WebAssembly.
 This repository
 has examples for applications written in Go and Python.
+At this time, the Go

-At this time, the Go programs need the new `GOOS=wasip1` port of Go, which is
+programs need the new `GOOS=wasip1` port of Go, which is simpler to install
-simpler to install using `gotip`:
+using `gotip`:
 ```
 $ go install golang.org/dl/gotip@latest
 $ gotip download